A dynamical systems perspective on the thermodynamics of late-time cosmology: Introduction

 In this paper, we consider the concordance ($\Lambda${}CDM) model of cosmology~\cite{dodelson2021concordance}, in which dark energy --- implemented through the cosmological constant $\Lambda$ --- dominates the late-time universe, with non-relativistic matter (dust) and radiation as subdominant components.
-We then extend the analysis to a dynamical dark energy model, namely a quintessence model with an exponential potential~\cite{Copeland:1998PhRvD, Urena-Lopez:2012JCAP}.
-For both models, we investigate thermodynamic aspects within the phase space formalism as discussed above, mainly focusing on thermodynamic stability and the occurrence of thermodynamic phase transitions.
+We then extend the analysis to dynamical dark energy models, namely a quintessence model with an exponential potential~\cite{Copeland:1998PhRvD, Urena-Lopez:2012JCAP} and phantom model of non-canonical scalar field with exponential potential~\cite{Caldwell:1999ew,Caldwell:2003vq}.
+For all cases, we investigate thermodynamic aspects within the phase space formalism as discussed above, mainly focusing on thermodynamic stability and the occurrence of thermodynamic phase transitions.
 We also examine whether the transition into the accelerating phase corresponds to a thermodynamic phase transition.

 This paper is organized as follows: In Sec.~\ref{sec:HK_temp} we briefly introduce the Hayward-Kodama temperature associated with an FLRW universe.
-We investigate the thermodynamical aspects in the phase space of the $\Lambda${}CDM and quintessence models in Sec.~\ref{sec:thermo}.
+We investigate the thermodynamical aspects in the phase space of the $\Lambda${}CDM, quintessence and phantom models in Sec.~\ref{sec:thermo}.
 We conclude with a summary and discussion in Sec.~\ref{sec:summary}.

 \textit{The metric signature is taken to be $(-,+,+,+)$.
 Overdots denote derivatives with respect to the comoving time coordinate $t$, while primes denote derivatives with respect to the e-fold $\tau \equiv \ln a$.
 We use units for which $c = 8 \pi G = 1. $}